freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --answer--

-The property is used to align elements to either the left or the right of their container.
+To align elements to either the left or the right of their container

 ### --question--